yaserbelal/Quran_Playlist_Manager/README.md

 ![Project UML](Images/UML.png)

 # Project Details

-## 1# Main Page
+  ## 1# Main PageAt the start of the program, the project has no data.
-At the start of the program, the project has no data.
   You have the option to add data or import it from a file.
 ![Main Page](Images/main.png)